Dundee Museum of Transport: 2014–2023: Opening of the museum and first decade

+2023–present: Planned Maryfield Tram Depot move

+In 2023, planning permission was granted for the Museum of Transport to redevelop the Maryfield Tram Depot site.

+Following this, the museum launched the “Sponsor a Brick” initiative on Crowdfunder which aimed to allow members of the public to sponsor a brick as part of the Maryfield Tram Depot to help fund the renovation of the site.

+In 2024, the museum received £1.2 million in funding from the UK Government to further enhance the Museum of Transport’s move to the Maryfield Tram Depot.
+In June of that year, plans were submitted to Dundee City Council for the final design of the redeveloped Maryfield site.

 Features

 The museum offers four halls of artefacts from buses and trams used on local routes, motorbikes, pushbikes and cars from throughout the centuries and models of different ships and trains.
 There is also a gift shop and a café.

 On the 23 October 2020, the museum opened its most recent temporary exhibition, The Future of Transport, which takes on a retro futuristic feel while discussing the impact of transport on climate change and how transport is changing to counteract this.

-Plans for the future

-Over the next five years, from 2020 to 2025, the museum plans to renovate and move into the old tram depot at Maryfield.
-This will allow space to display more objects and provide a valuable history of Dundee.
-The new building will provide the resources to conduct more educational workshops and community work.
-At these new premises, the external ground and café will be open to the local community without admission to the museum.
-The development of the Maryfield premises will become part of the regeneration phase of the local area.
-The museum will also focus on sustainability and renewable energy.
-It is therefore planned that the new premises will have roof-mounted solar water heating panels to reduce energy demand, the museum is also planning for ground source heat pumps for the garden area.
-It will inform visitors about fossil-fuel-free transportation, which we have already started with, in The Future of Transport exhibition.
-There will also be a park and ride provided to other Dundee based visitor attractions to minimise the museums' carbon footprint.

-The museum is one of the eight organisations, out of 264 proposals from 48 countries, that will exhibit at the UN COP26 in November 2021.
+The museum is one of the eight organisations, out of 264 proposals from 48 countries, that exhibited at COP26 in November 2021.